Fast calibration of two-factor models for energy option pricing: Conclusion

 \section{Conclusion}

 In this paper, we suggested an approach based on the Lyapunov equation that enables an easy derivation of the variance of a wide class of stochastic models.
-By plugging the variance into the Black formulae, one can obtain pricing models more adherent to the behaviour of energy commodities.

-Moreover, we presented a detailed comparison between the computational performance of the analytical and the numerical solution, which may help practitioners to decide when it is worth investing effort for the derivation of explicit expressions.

-Finally, we showcased the practical implications of our study: the ready availability of analytical and numerical results for the variance of two-factor models finds applications in the market calibrations of stochastic models.
-Moreover, our approach can easily be applied to higher-order models, thus enabling a more accurate description of the underlying.
+By plugging the variance into the Black formula, one can obtain pricing models more adherent to the behaviour of energy commodities.
+Moreover, we presented a detailed comparison between the computational performance of the analytical and the numerical solution of the Lyapunov equation, which may help practitioners to decide when it is worth investing effort in the derivation of explicit expressions.
+Finally, we showcased the practical implications of our study: the ready availability of analytical and numerical results for the variance of two-factor models finds applications in the market calibrations of stochastic processes.

-A Python implementation of the procedures described in the paper is available in an open-source package \cite{fabbiani2019vanilla}.
+A Python implementation of the procedures described in the paper is available in an open-source package \cite{fabbiani2019vanilla, fabbiani2020vanilla}.

-Future work may further expand the applications of the approach here presented, considering for example its usage in pricing spread options or deriving the Value at Risk in risk models.
+Future work may further expand the applications of the approach here presented, considering for example its usage in pricing spread options or deriving the Value at Risk (VaR) in risk models.